 Blue Striped Camp Collar Shirt

-Selected Short Sleeve Camp Collar Shirt in White Stripe: on sale for $39.97/£34.99
+J.Crew Factory Short Sleeve Linen Cotton Camp Shirt in Faded Chambray White: on sale for $34.95

-Samuel Windsor Short Sleeve Seersucker Shirt in Navy: on sale for $29.95/£17.50
+- Michael Kors Short Sleeve Tripe Seersucker Shirt in Bay Blue: on sale for $44.97

 - Magnoli Clothiers Camp Shirt: $145.00

 The Pink Gingham Camp Collar Shirt

-Chef Works Modern Gingham Short Sleeve Shirt in Rust: $31.06 to $41.99
+- Chef Works Modern Gingham Short Sleeve Shirt in Rust: $26.03 to $43.89

 Die Another Day Brioni Cuba Shirt

 Bond’s first Aloha shirt, which has been identified as coming from Brosnan’s favorite tailoring house Brioni.
 Both BAMF Style and BondSuits do an excellent job of breaking down the entire look from those scenes.
 If you like the idea of an “Aloha” style shirt, but want to avoid anything that screams “BRO!”, then this is a good style to go after.
 The color is summery without being overly bright.
 And the tonal pattern, while noticeable, isn’t loud or obnoxious.
-You can learn more about the screen used shirt in this post on Bond Lifestyle.
+You can learn more about the actual screen used shirt in this post on Bond Lifestyle.

-The brand Thomas Magnum used.
+It’s the brand Thomas Magnum wore.
 And if there was any white guy that knew about Aloha shirts, it was him.
 Made in Hawaii from a 100% rayon fabric, it’s a little brighter than the one Bond wore.
-But when it comes Hawaiian shirts, this is the real deal and there’s something to be said for authenticity.
+But when it comes Hawaiian shirts, this is the real deal and there’s definitely something to be said for authenticity.
 There are lots of sizes available at the Paradise Found website.
 Just note that this is a slightly oversized style.
 So if you want a slimmer fit, you’ll need to order a size or two down.
 Their size chart gives lots of detail to help you make the right choice.

 The Casino Royale Madagascar Shirt